 Compared to the recent “Époque of changes” dictated by technological revolutions, this is a “change of Époque ” because it revolutionizes the spheres of influence and social competence in favor of corporations.

-IRG is different because it addresses the heart of development: corporations.
-It provides an operational solution by recognizing that compared to the 90s the company, its employees and customers have changed forever.
-This globalization, which has perhaps ended with the advent of Trump, is the first in history to be based on the “rule of law” instead of armies.
-For the first time in history, CEOs are more experienced and competent than the government apparatus.
+IRG TM recognizes such a change in the societal context.
+It goes beyond Corporate Social Responsibility (CSR), though it accounts for it, and the reputation.
+It addresses the heart of development: corporations.
+It provides a holistic operational solution by recognizing that, compared to the 1990s the societal context and its sphere of influence and competence (Government, Corporations, NGOs and Media) have structurally changed.
+It helps the alignment of the organization to this new operating context.
+This globalization, which has perhaps paused of late, is the first in history to be based on the “rule of law” instead of on armies.
+For the first time in history, CEOs and corporations are more experienced, competent and visionaries than any other constituency.